Security Hub controls for Amazon Redshift - AWS Security Hub

-These controls are related to Amazon Redshift resources.
+These AWS Security Hub controls evaluate the Amazon Redshift service and resources.

 These controls may not be available in all AWS Regions.
 For more information, see Availability of controls by Region.